hydroflux/ruby-oo-object-relationships-quiz/README.md

 ( ) True (X) False

-?: If a comment can have only one user and a user can user can have many comments, what is this relationship called?
+?: If a comment can have only one user and a user can have many comments, what is this relationship called?

 ( ) belongs to ( ) has many (X) belongs to/has many ( ) Object Reciprocity